kevinpruvost/portable-bazel-rules-glfw-glm/README.md

 - **Windows**: Fully supported.
 - **macOS**: Fully supported.
-- **Linux**: Built for X11.
-You can easily tweak the build for Wayland or other configurations if needed.
+- **Linux**: Built for X11 & Wayland, but X11 by default.
+You can easily tweak the build for Wayland or other configurations if needed, here is how to:
+    - `GLFW/BUILD`: comment every instance of `"-D_GLFW_X11"` and uncomment every instance of `"-D_GLFW_WAYLAND"`.

 ## Versions